Overwatch League signs six more teams from China to Washington D.C.

 “We never confirmed the original price, and won’t talk about this price,” said Nate Nanzer, commissioner of the Overwatch League, said in an interview with GamesBeat.
 “I can talk about the process.
 Last year, we were selling an idea.
 This year, we had a successful inaugural season.
 We put a really great product out into the world.
 We ran a bid process where people came to us with proposals.”

+They will all compete in the 2019 Overwatch League season.
+Last month, franchises representing Atlanta and Guangzhou joined.
+A total of nine of the teams are from outside the U.S., which is one of the goals of the global city-based esports league.

 Nanzer said the owners were chosen based on which cities they represented and their capability to build a local business.
-That means the owners needed to have some access to some kind of physical venue for esports matches, such as a stadium, the ability to broadcast matches, and local sponsorships and marketing.
+That means the owners needed to have some access to some kind of physical venue for esports matches, such as a stadium, broadcasting matches, and local sponsorships and marketing.

 “We scrutinized local owners’ capabilities this time a bit more,” Nanzer said.
 “We wanted to make sure our ownership groups had capability on the ground and could spin something up fairly quickly.”